Doll Tor: Thomas Bateman and the Heathcotes

 On 10 April 1852, the antiquarian Thomas Bateman visited Stanton Moor in the company of two others, Mr Carrington and Mr Glover.
 They came upon Doll Tor and there found several small ceramic sherds and calcinated bones which had been unearthed by burrowing rabbits.
 The trio used their pen knives to dig into the soil and found that there was more material beneath the surface.
 They then borrowed a spade and hack from a nearby farm, using these to dig into the centre of the circle, revealing the broken remains of either three of four cinerary urns and what they interpreted as "incense cups."
 In his 1861 book Ten Years Diggings in Celtic and Saxon Grave-Hills in the Counties of Derby, Stafford and York, Bateman subsequently produced the first written record of the stone circle's existence.
 Several of the urn fragments which he discovered were later reassembled at the Weston Park Museum in Sheffield.

 By 1931, Doll Tor had become overgrown, with grass and heather concealing all but the tops of four of the stones.
 Between 1931 and 1933, two men, J. P. Heathcote and J. C. Heathcote, carried out excavations at the site.
 They noticed that the centre of the circle contained a depression, which they interpreted as meaning that Bateman had not back-filled the area he had excavated in 1852.
 The Heathcotes began their investigation in this centre, cutting a trench extending both north and south of it.
 They discovered the cairn to the east of the circle, believing that it had not previously been disturbed by Bateman's excavation.
 The duo also recovered cremated human remains, which they showed to Miss M. L. Tildesley of the Royal College of Surgeons, as well as several beads, which they had analysed by Mr. H. C. Beck.
-By the late 1930s, the finds were still in the possession of J. P. Heathcote at his Birchover home, although by the early 21st century were in the care of the Sheffield Museum.
+By the late 1930s, the finds were still in the possession of J. P. Heathcote at his Birchover home, although by the early 21st century were in the care of the Weston Park Museum.

 In the midst of the Heathcotes' investigation, three of the orthostats were smashed apart by persons unknown.
 Two of them were broken into at least a dozen pieces each.
 The Heathcotes subsequently ensured that these broken stones were cemented back together.
 Although much of Doll Tor had been concealed below the surface when they had discovered it, the duo decided not to restore it to this appearance.
-Rather, they scattered much of the sand and loose stones which had covered the monument elsewhere.
+Rather, they scattered much of the sand and loose stones that had covered the monument elsewhere.
 This left Doll Tor in a position where the stone features would be visible to visitors.